jagerber48/sciform/docs/source/Formatting Options.rst

 Extra Prefixes
 ==============

-In addition to the default prefixes, the user can include some additional standard prefixes as well as user-supplied prefixes.
+In addition to the :ref:`default prefixes <prefixes>`, the user can include some additional standard prefixes as well as user-supplied prefixes.
 Standard additional SI prefixes are::